Chain-linked multiple matrix integration via embedding alignment

 \subsection{Motivation of the algorithm}

 We first summarize the BONMI algorithm of \cite{zhou2021multi}.
-We start with the \textit{noiseless} case for overlapping submatrices $\mpp^{(1)}$ and $\mpp^{(2)}$ to illustrate the main ideas.
-Our goal is to recover the unobserved entries in the white block of Figure~\ref{fig:K=2}; this is part of $\mpp_{\mathcal{U}_1,\mathcal{U}_2}$.
+We start with the \textit{noiseless} case for two overlapping submatrices $\mpp^{(1)}$ and $\mpp^{(2)}$ to illustrate the main ideas.
+Our goal is to recover the unobserved entries for the white block in Figure~\ref{fig:K=2}; this is part of $\mpp_{\mathcal{U}_1,\mathcal{U}_2}$.

 Based on $\mpp^{(1)}$ and $\mpp^{(2)}$ we can obtain latent position estimates for entities in $\mathcal{U}_1$ and $\mathcal{U}_2$, which we denote as $\mx^{(1)}$ and $\mx^{(2)}$.
 Next note that